The oldest public wildflower garden in the United States

 Names: The genus Shepherdia is an honorary named for John Shepherd (1764-1836), curator of the Liverpool botanic garden and one of the first gardeners to raise ferns from spores.
 The species, argentea, is from the Latin for 'silvery'.
 The author names for the plant classification are: ‘Pursh’ refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
-Meriwether Lewis first collected the plant in 1804 at the junction of the Niobrara and Missouri Rivers in modern day NE Nebraska.
-Pursh's work was updated by ‘Nutt.’ which refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
+Pursh was disliked by American botanists because he took some of these plants to New York with him and later to London treating them as his own property.
+He did the same years later with much material collected by Thomas Nuttall, writing it up with no credit to Nuttall.
+Meriwether Lewis first collected this plant in 1804 at the junction of the Niobrara and Missouri Rivers in modern day NE Nebraska.
+Pursh's work was updated by ‘Nutt.’ which refers to that same Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
+On his many expeditions he collected many species including some that had been originally collected by Lewis and Clark but lost by them on their return journey (not the case with this species).
+He was indefatigable as a collector but incompetent in many practical matters.
+Washington Irving wrote of him in "Astoria" “Mr. Nuttall was a zealous botanist - forgetful of everything but his immediate pursuit.”
+He revised and added to French botanist Francois Andre Michaux’s 3 volume North American Sylva.
 As to the other common names, see the notes of Lewis at bottom of page.

 Comparisons: A young Russian Olive Tree (Elaeagnus angustifolia) may be mistaken for Silver Buffaloberry due to the silvery color, but the Olive has alternate leaves and buff colored fruit.
 Of closer comparison is the Canadian or Russet-Buffaloberry (Shepherdia canadensis), similar in shape and size, but with less silvery hair on the leaves, no thorns, flowers on stalks, and where the fruit is more round and more russet colored.